wangyix/PathTracer/README.txt

 process rendering the top-left cell, and the fourth process rendering the top-right cell.
 Each process will output a PNG image.
 The output images then need to be added together to form the final image.
-This was done using PngAdder.exe, which was a small program written using theh lodepng class.
+This was done using PngAdder.exe, which was a small program written using the lodepng library.

 Raytracer.exe can render the image (or subimage) in multiple threads, by adding